ThomasCapelletti/Powering_Brescia/README.md

 ## Project Structure

-The project is organized into five main folders, each representing a key step in the workflow — from raw data cleaning to final optimization — with intermediate datasets and interactive visualizations.
+The project is structured into five primary folders, each corresponding to a critical stage in the workflow, ranging from raw data cleaning to final optimization.
+This organization includes intermediate datasets and interactive visualizations to support each phase of the analysis.

 ---